home-assistant/home-assistant.io/source/_integrations/huawei_lte.markdown

 To use unauthenticated mode, leave username and password empty.
-The integration will then attempt to first use empty strings to authenticate, and fall back to unauthenticated mode in case that fails.
+The integration will then attempt to first use empty strings to authenticate and fall back to unauthenticated mode in case that fails.
 If this process does not yield desired results, the YAML configuration (see below) is available for more fine grained control.